 All Puerto Rican phone numbers consist of a three-digit area code and a seven-digit local number, just like those in the United States.
 Puerto Rico's area codes are 787 and 939.
 Toll-free numbers, with the prefixes 800, 888, or 877, are widely used in Puerto Rico, and most can be accessed from North America.
 By the same token, you can also access most North American toll-free numbers from the island.

 Most major American cell-phone companies consider Puerto Rico as part of regular nationwide calling, so it's unlikely that those with U.S calling plans will incur roaming charges during a visit.
 However, it's always best to call your provider to confirm before you travel.
 Companies that offer service in Puerto Rico include AT&T, T-Mobile, and Sprint.
 Verizon customers use the local Claro network.

 Note that calling from a hotel is almost always expensive; hotels usually add huge surcharges to all calls, particularly international ones.
 Locally purchased calling cards can help keep costs to a minimum.

 Phone cards are widely available.
 The Puerto Rico Telephone Company sells its "Ring Card" in various denominations that can be used for both local and international calls.
 They're available in shops, supermarkets, and drugstores, as well as from the phone company.

 Cellular Abroad.
-Cellular Abroad rents and sells GMS phones and sells SIM cards that work in many countries.
-800/287-5072. www.cellularabroad.com.
+Cellular Abroad rents and sells phones, SIM cards, and MiFi hotspots that work in many countries.
+800/287–5072. www.cellularabroad.com.